 With a Walt Disney World vacation on your horizon, keeping track of important booking windows, reservations and customization deadlines may at times feel like a full-time job.
 Here at Disney Addicts we want the lead-in to your vacation to go as smoothly as possible.
 With that in mind, here’s our list of important Disney dates.
 So have your calendars handy and happy planning!

 499 Days Before Your Trip- Start Booking: This is how far in advance you are able to book your Walt Disney World vacation.
-Walt Disney World vacation packages are currently available through until the end of 2017.
-Disney should be releasing 2018 packages this Summer.
-Last year 2017 packages were bookable starting on June 21, 2016.
-Guest should note however that those looking to book late in 2018 will have to wait until they hit the 499 day mark.
+Walt Disney World vacation packages are currently available through until the end of 2018.
+However, those looking specifically to book one of Disney’s Villa properties should note that these are often released a bit closer to your travel dates and may not be available this far out.

 180 Days Before Your Trip- Make Dining Reservations: On-site guests with or without the Disney Dining Plan are able to make their dining reservations 180 days before arrival.
 This can be done through My Disney Experience staring at 6am EST or by calling 407-WDW-DINE at 7am EST. On-site guests can enjoy the perk of being able to book dining for their entire vacation in one go.
 However, for those guests on extended stays, Disney will only allow you to make reservations for the first 10 days of your package.
 Then you will have to wait 10 days before booking in the rest of your reservations which you will need to do one day at a time.
 Similarly, off-site guests can make reservations at 180 days however it needs to be done day-by-day.
 This means that if you arrive on a Monday you can make dining reservations 180 days from that Monday but only for that Monday.
 On the Tuesday you would need to wake up and make your reservations only for that Tuesday etc. Since many popular restaurants fill up fast it is strongly recommended that both on and off-site guests make their reservations well in advance.